Antisemitism in the Arab world: 19th century

-Nevertheless, the blood libel spread through the Middle East and North Africa: Aleppo (1810, 1850, 1875), Damascus (1840, 1848, 1890), Beirut (1862, 1874), Dayr al-Qamar (1847), Jerusalem (1847), Cairo (1844, 1890, 1901–02), Mansura (1877), Alexandria (1870, 1882, 1901–02), Port Said (1903, 1908), and Damanhur (1871, 1873, 1877, 1892).
+Nevertheless, the blood libel spread through the Middle East and North Africa: Aleppo (1810, 1850, 1875), Damascus (1840, 1848, 1890), Safi, Morocco in 1863, Beirut (1862, 1874), Dayr al-Qamar (1847), Jerusalem (1847), Cairo (1844, 1890, 1901–02), Mansura (1877), Alexandria (1870, 1882, 1901–02), Port Said (1903, 1908), and Damanhur (1871, 1873, 1877, 1892).

 The Dreyfus affair of the late 19th century had consequences in the Arab world.
 Passionate outbursts of antisemitism in France were echoed in areas of French influence, especially Maronite Lebanon.
 The Muslim Arab press, however, was sympathetic to the falsely accused Captain Dreyfus, and criticized the persecution of Jews in France.

 20th century

 Pre-state antisemitism

 While Arab antisemitism has increased in the wake of the Arab–Israeli conflict, there were pogroms against Jews prior to the establishment of the State of Israel in May 1948, including Nazi-inspired pogroms in Algeria in the 1930s, and attacks on the Jews of Iraq and Libya in the 1940s.
 In 1941, 180 Jews were murdered and 700 were injured in the anti-Jewish riots known as "the Farhud".
 Four hundred Jews were injured in violent demonstrations in Egypt in 1945 and Jewish property was vandalized and looted.
 In Libya, 130 Jews were killed and 266 injured.
 In December 1947, 13 Jews were killed in Damascus, including 8 children, and 26 were injured.
 In Aleppo, rioting resulted in dozens of Jewish casualties, damage to 150 Jewish homes, and the torching of 5 schools and 10 synagogues.
 In Yemen, 97 Jews were murdered and 120 injured.

+During the British Mandate period, a successful anti-malaria campaign launched in 1922 transformed much of Palestine’s previously uninhabitable, swamp-ridden land into habitable and cultivable territory, an achievement recognized by the League of Nations Malaria Commission for fostering cooperation between Jewish and Arab communities.
+The resulting public health improvements led to a sharp natural increase in the Arab population—the highest rate recorded globally at the time—contributing to local overcrowding and social strain.
+British commissions of the 1930s attributed this pressure primarily to demographic growth rather than to Jewish land purchases, noting that most land acquired by Jews had been malarious or otherwise uncultivable before reclamation.
+Nevertheless, certain Arab political leaders, including Grand Mufti Hajj Amin al-Husseini, advanced narratives blaming Jewish settlement for Arab land shortages, which inflamed anti-Jewish sentiment and diverted attention from underlying demographic and economic causes.
+This politicization of public health achievements reflected early intersections between antisemitic rhetoric and nationalist mobilization in the Arab world.